orangeturtle739/bluehunters/README.md

 Our project, as well as the design and creation project thereof,  adheres to the [IEEE Code of Ethics](https://www.ieee.org/about/ethics.html).
 The project itself is relatively small and physically self-contained; it did not have any immediate impact on the environment or safety and health of potential users, we the creators, or any others.
 We chose the project's topic out of interest and for a challenge, without any conflict of interest.
 Our report is honest and realistic; none of our data is fabricated, and our conclusions reflect our hard findings.
 We did not accept any form of bribery.

 The project investigated the use of an emerging and popular technology (BLE) in a new application (distance sensing).
-We challenged ourselves while not attempting tasks we were not qualified to do.
 We consistently received and built upon advice from our TAs and professor Bruce Land, and cite the work we used in the basis of our project.

 Additionally, neither we nor our project presented any act of discrimination, and our project does not injure others in any way.
 We assisted our colleagues (both fellow group members and other classmates) when the occasion arose, such as by offering help debugging or lending a spare module before a demo.